divyanshuanand02/my-noodling-space/README.md

 After proper planning and analysis, We created the 3D room using mainly Unity, Blender and C#.
 The user interface has been created based on a colour palette relating to Myntra's base colours and focused on the general aesthetic appeal, so that the user would be encouraged to spend more time on the app.

 ## Challenges we ran into
-We initially wished to learn about firebase and APIs , however since it is our first hackathon, we found it really difficult to implement.
+Since it is our first hackathon and we were new to this tech stack, we found it really difficult to implement in this short period of time.
 Nevertheless we are proud of what we have been able to build.
 ## Accomplishments that we're proud of
 During this hackathon, we explored many technologies with which we were previously unfamiliar.
 None of us had used Unity or Blender earlier.
 However, we persevered relentlessly and ended up implementing the tools in our project!